Information paradox and island of covariant black holes in LQG: Island in LQG geometry

 where $\beta_{0}=\beta+c_{1}c_{2}\beta^{3}/3$.
 When $\zeta=0$, $\beta_{0}$ reduces to the Schwarzschild result.
 Finally, we obtain the value of $a$

 which is outside the horizon, and the correponding entanglement entropy

 Obviously, the entropy is a constant, and the first term is Bekenstein-Hawking entroy.
-For nonzero values of $\zeta$, however, $c_{2}$ becomes smaller, which shifts the location of the quantum extremal surface $a$ to larger values.
+For nonzero values of $\zeta$, $c_{2}$ becomes smaller, which shifts the location of the quantum extremal surface $a$ to larger values, which is shown in Fig.~\ref{Schwarzschild_island}.
 Consequently, in the effective spacetime with loop quantum gravity corrections, the island extends further.
 Evidently, an island can be identified in the LQG geometry; the quantum parameter $\zeta$ shifts the location of the island boundary $\partial I$.
-From this analysis we observe that, although the construction of the solutions differs drastically from that of LQG, the island formula still provides a consistent resolution when applied to the effective metric.
-In particular, the late time linear growth of black hole entropy is suppressed, and unitary evolution is preserved.
+Physically, a larger island means that a larger portion of the black hole interior is encoded in the radiation degrees of freedom.
+In our setup, the LQG corrections systematically increase the radial location of the island boundary compared to the Schwarzschild black hole case.
+This indicates that LQG effects modify the entanglement wedge associated with Hawking radiation, while leaving the qualitative Page–curve behavior intact.
+We believe that this provides a concrete way in which LQG corrections affect the information–theoretic structure of black hole evaporation.